Square789/Demomgr/README.md

 Demomgr is a python script designed to keep track of, cleanup and play demo files from the Source video game Team Fortress 2, released by Valve Corporation in 2007.

 > ![Main program window](https://github.com/Square789/Demomgr/blob/master/img0.PNG)
-> _Main program view, directory filtered to only display demos with at least one bookmark and killstreak not taking place on training or mvm maps._
+> _Main program view, directory filtered to only display demos with a killstreak >= 10 not taking place on training or mvm maps, sorted by creation time._
 ### Current features:
 * List Demos, their filesize, creation date and the amount of Killstreaks/Bookmarks
 * Read Killstreak/Bookmark information from both .json files and the \_events.txt file